deathsimon/SPOT_XR_StickDropDetection/README.md

 6. **Exit the Script**
    Press `q' to exit.

-Other commands for Spot:
+***Other commands for Spot:***

--- 'r': reset to the default setting for catching
+- 'r': reset to the default setting for catching
--- 'o': open the gripper
+- 'o': open the gripper
--- 'c': close the gripper
+- 'c': close the gripper
--- 's': stow the arm and sit down
+- 's': stow the arm and sit down

 ### Dependency